umarhassan-mitodl/21g.107-fall-2014/content/pages/tools-and-resources/chinese-input-methods-and-pinyin-with-tone-marks.md

 Safari & Firefox work in pretty much the same way.

-Now: Give it a try! {{% resource_link "a3667c2a-6093-4aef-9422-2b7f89f7dfe9" "The Unknown Space" %}}, the first BBS (Bulletin Board System) for Chinese students studying abroad, and in fact, the favorite of many even today—first started by, of course, MIT's international students from China in the early 1990s.
+Now: Give it a try!
+[The Unknown Space](http://www.mitbbs.com/), the first BBS (Bulletin Board System) for Chinese students studying abroad, and in fact, the favorite of many even today—first started by, of course, MIT's international students from China in the early 1990s.

 How to Input Chinese Characters with Pinyin
 -------------------------------------------